Alfa Normix, 200 mg 12 pcs.

 General symptoms:

-Infrequent: asthenia, pain and discomfort of uncertain location, chills, cold sweats, flu-like symptoms, peripheral edema, hyperhidrosis, facial edema, fatigue.
+Uncommon: asthenia, pain and discomfort of uncertain localization, chills, cold sweat, flu-like symptoms, peripheral edema, hyperhidrosis, facial swelling, fatigue.

 Overdose

-In patients with traveler’s diarrhea, doses of rifaximin up to 1800 mg/day were well tolerated, according to clinical studies.
-Even in patients with normal gut bacterial flora, rifaximin at doses up to 2400 mg/day for 7 days did not cause adverse symptoms.
+In clinical studies, doses of rifaximin up to 1800 mg/day were well tolerated in patients with traveler’s diarrhea.
+Even in patients with normal intestinal bacterial flora, rifaximin at doses up to 2400 mg/day for 7 days did not cause adverse symptoms.

-In accidental overdose, symptomatic and supportive therapy is indicated.
+In case of accidental overdose, symptomatic and supportive therapy is indicated.

 ---|---|